thi-truong/thi-truong.github.io/_pages/contributions.md

 Rocks have never been self-explanatory, yet the pace of undergraduate geology courses seem to suggest they are.
 When teaching, especially in laboratory sections, I create opportunities for students to practice "seeing" and recognizing patterns, while being sensitive to disability and strategies to incorporate universal design.

-## Video tutorial for optical mineralogy
+## Optical Mineralogy Concepts in Video Format

+### Description

+This screenshot shows a view from an instructional video I created for undergraduate optical mineralogy students to distinguish between two minerals, clinopyroxene and orthopyroxene, in thin section under two types of light (plane polarized light, also referred to as PPL and cross polarized light, referred to as XPL).
+In this video, the same view for each mineral to demonstrate differences in extinction.
+Difference are also noted in annotations.
+[Watch video on YouTube](https://www.youtube.com/watch?v=muPhXJS_qwk).

 <img src="https://img.youtube.com/vi/muPhXJS_qwk/0.jpg" style="width:400px" alt="Thumbnail showing two views of mineral under microscope.
 Left side shows straight lines across light background.
 This is clinopyroxene under plane polarized light.
 Right side shows same view under cross polarized light where the light areas are now all dark.
 This indicates that this is clinopyroxene, because the lines do not align vertically, but are diagonal.">

-This is an instructional video that I created for undergraduate optical mineralogy students to distinguish between clinopyroxene/orthopyroxene in thin section.
-Two views are demonstrated with annotations.
-[Watch video on YouTube](https://www.youtube.com/watch?v=muPhXJS_qwk).

 ### Sample narrative for teaching